-- In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives with the oil or use oils of grade "CD" or higher.
-In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the crankcase.
+In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives with the oil or use oils of grade "CD"

+- the oil or use oils of grade "CD" or higher.
+In addition, do not use oils labeled "ENERGY CONSERVING II" or higher.

-- Start the engine, and then let it idle for several minutes while checking it for oil leakage.
+Make sure that no foreign mate- - Make sure that no foreign material enters the crankcase. - Start the engine, and then let it idle for several minutes while checking it for oil leakage.
 If oil is leaking, immediately turn the engine off and check for the cause. - Turn the engine off, and then check the oil level and correct it if necessary.

-- 1. Bolt (×2) - Clamp screw
+- 1. Bolt (\times 2)

+- 2. Clamp screw

+- Hose